Entertainment world reacts as Argentina beat France to win the 2022 World Cup

 “Can’t believe I just watched a 10 year debate end in a few minutes,” said Dave, referring to the ongoing debate about who is a better striker, Messi or Portugal’s Cristiano Ronaldo.

-Argentina’s win also sees the end of the “Drake Curse”.
-The rapper has a longstanding history of backing the wrong team in high-profile sporting events but earlier today (December 18) he shared a $1million (£823,500) bet on Argentina winning the World Cup which has since paid off.
+Argentina’s win might also sees the end of the “Drake Curse”, depending on the wording of the bet.
+The rapper has a longstanding history of backing the wrong team in high-profile sporting events but earlier today (December 18) he shared a $1million (£823,500) bet on Argentina winning the World Cup.

 See a range of reactions to the 2022 World Cup Final below.